simple-apps-suite/simple-collab/docs/API.md

 **Possible Error Codes:**
 Status | Error Code        | Description
 -------|-------------------|----------------------------------------------------
-400    | timestamp_missing | Timestamp field missing.
-400    | identity_missing  | Identity field missing.
-400    | signature_missing | Signature field missing.
+400    | missing_field     | Required field missing.
-400    | timestamp_invalid | Timestamp is not a valid UNIX timestamp.
+400    | timestamp_invalid | Timestamp is too far from current time.
 400    | identity_invalid  | Identity is not valid.
 400    | signature_invalid | Signature does not match.
 400    | cursor_invalid    | Cursor field is not valid.